If creating and selling digital products has you stuck, you’re not alone.

 So you’ve started to sell an automated email course.
 Now all you need to do is take it up a notch (or three!) and write a full online course.

 If you have a website, you probably have the bones of a course.
 Take that content and make it better: more detailed information, more unique content, more stunning imagery, video training, and downloadable worksheets.

-You can host the course in password-protected pages of your website, on a membership site, or on a platform like Teachable.
+You can host the course in password-protected pages of your website, on a membership site, or on one of the many online course platforms.